UPDATED: 12/02/2020 with new photos! Click the link to scroll to the bottom.

 Curly Hairstyle Conclusion

-PS: If you, like me, prefer gluten free, organic beauty products, check out these blog posts.
+PS: Additionally, if you prefer gluten free, organic beauty products, check out these blog posts.
 The natural makeup looks in my photos are using products from these posts.